arpitbbhayani/articles/blogs/isolation-forest.md

 ## Construction of decision tree

 The decision tree is constructed by splitting the given points/instances over a split value such that the instances whose corresponding attribute value is smaller than the split value goes left and the others go right; and the process is continued recursively until the tree is fully constructed; which means all nodes contain just 1 element.

-There are two types of node in the decision tree:
+There are two types of node in the decision tree

+DIAGRAM OF INTERNAL AND EXTERNAL NODES

 ### Internal Node

 Internal nodes are non-leaf and contains data points/instances and the split condition; depending on the split condition it will be parent to two sub-trees or two external nodes.

-DIAGRAM

 ### External Node

 External nodes are leaf nodes that could not be split further and reside at the bottom of the tree.
 An external node will always have a sibling node (either internal or external).

-DIAGRAM

 ### Optimizing decision tree construction

-Since anomalies are susceptible to isolation and have a tendency to reside closer to the root of the decision tree, we could just construct the decision tree till it reaches a certain height.
-This height is the height post which which we are sure that there could not be any anomalies.
-In order to estimate this height we compare this decision tree to a BST.
+Since anomalies are susceptible to isolation and have a tendency to reside closer to the root of the decision tree, we could just construct the decision tree till it reaches a certain height and not split points further.
+This height is the height post which which we are (almost) sure that there could not be any anomalies.

-The pseudo-code for tree construction looks something like this.

 ```py
 def construct_tree(X, current_height, max_height):